The Class of 2019 application is available now and is due by 3 February 2017.

 To offer this high-quality program at a price that is less than half the cost of comparable programs (All of our efforts go into quality programming and facilities, not fancy promotions)

 The focus is on leadership.
 The sessions are rigorous.
 In short, we bring you the best, at a time when you need it, in a way that fits both your schedule and budget.

+New applicants are also required to submit a US$2000 deposit with their application.
+The US$1000 deposit collected upon applying to the program is credited to the registration fee for Year 2 and Year 3.
 Fees include accommodations, daily shuttle bus service to/from meeting venues, meals, books and other course resources.
-New applicants are also required to submit a US$1000 deposit with their application.
-(Fees do not include and are not limited to: airport transfers, pre-/post-event ground transportation, alcoholic beverages or other personal incidental expenses.)
+Fees do not include and are not limited to: airport transfers, pre-/post-event ground transportation, alcoholic beverages or other personal incidental expenses.

 Criteria and Class Size

 This program is limited to 65 business owners, founders, co-founders or controlling shareholders who gross more than US$1 million annually.

 Click on a facilitator’s name to read his biography.

 - Class of 2019 – Steve Kearley, EO Toronto, EMP Class of 2004

 - Class of 2018 – Brian Brault, EO Western New York, EMP Class of 2005

 - Class of 2017 – Lee Prosenjak, EO Colorado, EMP Class of 2009